Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 This document covers the final structure of the dimensional quantum matrix in as simple of an explanation as possible, but at its center is a spiral relative to the Fibonacci = 0,1,1,2,3,5,8,13,21,34,55,89,144,233,377 sequence spanning from zero.
-This natural formation creates the point space spanning to infinity.
+This natural formation creates the point space spanning to infinity into higher dimensions.
 Adding any previous number to the next makes the next number.
 Dividing the next number by the previous creates a very special number called the golden ratio; see <a href="https://theconversation.com/the-maths-behind-impossible-never-repeating-patterns-63801" target="_blank">quasicrystals</a>.

 <br /><br />